 The improvement of digital techniques changes the photography market considerably.
 Digital equipment helps to speed up taking photographs considerably since photos can be retouched by computer using image processing software.
 Although this is expensive to buy equipment to open a photography studio, these techniques allow a number of traditional employers to entrust photographer's duties to employees from other occupations.
 As such, a number of newspapers, communication agencies and other employers will no longer replace photographers who leave or retire.
 Newspapers, for example, frequently assign these duties to journalists; in multimedia, photographer's tasks may be given to members of the production team.

 In some cases, advertising for example, some photographers specialize and become recognized in a specific area such as car, clothing or food photography.

-Considering all these factors, the number of photographers should decline slightly over the next few years.
+Considering all these factors, the number of photographers should decline significantly over the next few years.

-According to census data, women held about 33% of the jobs in this occupation in 2006, a percentage that has been rising significantly since 1991 (21%).
+According to census and National Household Survey data, women held about 38% of the jobs in this occupation in 2011, a percentage that has been rising significantly since 1991 (21%).

 Education and Training

 Candidates can become photographers without any specific training.
 According to 1996 census data, less than 40% of people in this occupation are post-secondary graduates in Visual and Performing Arts, field that includes photography.
 Nonetheless, a vocational diploma or a diploma of collegial studies (DCS) in photography are an advantage.
 The bachelor's and master's degrees in Fine Arts with a photography option offered by Concordia University prepare students for art photography.
 There is also an attestation of collegial studies (AEC) in photography.